Send holiday greetings with these creative and frugal holiday cards

 If you didn't buy holiday cards last January at 75% off, don't worry.
 You can still find cards at a discount.
 Bargain stores like Tuesday Morning and Half Price Books sell boxes of specialty cards for half-price or cheaper.
 At dollar stores, look for racks of cards, or buy a set of eight for 99 cents.
-Goodwill also sells new cards (79 cents apiece), but it's cheaper to dig through their used selection (prices as low as 99 cents for 20 cards).
+Goodwill also sells new cards, but it's cheaper to dig through their used selection.
 Don't forget to pick up "Thank You" cards while you're browsing.
 You'll need them after the holidays.

 Do you have a photo of your growing family, a great vacation snapshot, or a picture that's worth a thousand words?
 At Snapfish, you can create a photo card by selecting a style, uploading your photo, and adding a personal message.
-Prices range from 29 cents to 75 cents apiece (including envelopes), depending on the size of your order.
+Prices start at 90 cents apiece (including envelopes), depending on the size of your order.
 Or design your own photo-sized picture in a graphic program like Photoshop and order prints at Snapfish.

 With colored paper, scissors, and glue, you can assemble cards that look professional.
 To craft cards from cardstock, cut a piece of cardstock in half and fold each piece into cards.
 Cut a slightly smaller piece of holiday stationary and glue it to the front.
 Write or print a message on a small white rectangle and glue on top.
 Decorate with glitter, ribbons, stickers, or stamps.
 Pop-up cards can also be surprisingly easy.
 Fold a piece of cardstock in half and cut two slits across the fold.
 Open the card and pull the cut piece towards you to create the pop-up.
 Write a message on the pop-up piece, or glue a decoration on top.

 If you have a computer, you can design your own holiday cards.
 Staples sells kits of 50 printable blank cards and envelopes, including design software.
 Even cheaper, create your own card in Microsoft Word.
 Open a blank page and insert a cover picture from clip art or the Internet.
 Place the picture in the top left corner and flip it upside-down (or flip it in a graphic program before you insert it).
 Then create a text box in the bottom right corner and type your message, such as a poem, a scripture, or a simple "Season's Greetings."
 Print it, fold it horizontally, and fold it vertically to put the picture on the front of the card, with the message inside.
-Use nice paper with matching envelopes, such as the $16.19 ream of parchment from Arvey with 250 matching envelopes for $21.99.
+Use nice paper with matching envelopes.

 Alternatively, send a family letter instead of a card.
 Print it on holiday stationary, fold it in thirds, seal it with a sticker, and attach a stamp.
 You don't even need an envelope.